676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 And then it would like projectile itself out, picking up steam, making the flood bigger.

-So, and then, and then that would just mean that the flood would go and then it would pick up more debris because it was moving faster.
+And then that would just mean that the flood would go and then it would pick up more debris because it was moving faster.
+That's cool.

 We'll see.